PearsonEducation/StatsAgg/readme.md

     * Tools like Nagios, Zabbix, etc aren't built around having fine datapoint granularity (more frequent than once per minute).
 StatsAgg was written to be able to receive, aggregate, alert on, and output metrics that are sent at any interval.
 * StatsD limitations
     * StatsD doesn't allow the TCP server & the UDP server to be active at the same time.
 StatsAgg does.
-    * StatsD doesn’t persist Gauge metrics, so a restart will result of StatsD ‘forgetting’ what the previous Gauge metric values were.
+    * StatsD doesn't persist Gauge metrics, so a restart will result of StatsD 'forgetting' what the previous Gauge metric values were.
 StatsAgg can persists Gauge values, so a restart won't result in Gauges resetting themselves.
 * StatsAgg provides a web-based UI for managing alerts & metrics.
 * Performance
     * StatsAgg is Java-based, and has been thoroughly tuned for performance.